opsmill/infrahub/docs/tutorials/getting-started/git-integration.md

 ==-

 !!!
-If you already cloned the repo in the past, ensure only the main branch is present in GitHub.
+If you already cloned the repository in the past, ensure only the main branch is present in GitHub.
 If other branches are present, it's recommended that you delete them for now.
 !!!